MontiCore/monticore/docs/Languages.md

   It is intended for parsing JSON-compliant artifacts.
 Further well-formedness checks are not included, because we assume to parse correctly produced JSON documents only.
-* Please note that JSON (like XML or ASCII) is mainly a carrier language.
+* Please note that JSON (like XML or ASCII) is primarily a carrier language.
   The concrete JSON dialect and the question, how to recreate the real objects / data structures, etc. behind the JSON tree structure is beyond this grammar, but can be applied to the AST defined here.